File Syntax

 Web Pages

 RDFa is a modern syntax for embedding RDF data within web pages.
+A similar and stricter syntax than Microdata, properties are typically embedded directly into HTML alongside the content they describe.

 <div vocab="https://schema.org/" typeof="Person">